 If you are shopping for family cars this year with enough space for everyone, don't sleep on the Flex.
 The 2012 Ford Flex is a wagon crossover SUV that was sold by Ford from the 2009 to 2019 model years.
 Offered in four trim levels: SE, SEL, Limited, and Titanium, the Flex is known for its spacious interior, comfortable ride, and unique styling.
 We hope that this 2012 Ford Flex review post inspires you.

-The 2012 Ford Flex is a fullsized SUV with an MSRP between $29,465 and $43,100.
-It serves as Ford Motor Company's entry into the fullsize crossover market.
+The 2012 Ford Flex is a full-sized SUV with an MSRP between $29,465 and $43,100.
+It serves as Ford Motor Company's entry into the full-size crossover market.
 Since its inception in 2008, the Flex has combined features of an SUV and minivan.
-The vehicle is available in the U.S., Canada and the Middle East.
+The vehicle is available in the U.S., Canada, and the Middle East.

-This vehicle has four models: the SE, SEL, the Limited and the Titanium.
+This vehicle has four models: the SE, SEL, the Limited, and the Titanium.
 Each model has seven-passenger seating.
 Gas mileage is consistent across the line, with an average 17 mpg city/24 mpg highway.
 The Flex is powered by a 3.5L V6 engine that produces 262 horsepower and 248 pound-feet of torque.
-The Flex Limited and Titanium has the option of an EcoBoost engine, a turbocharged V6 with 355 hp and 350 pound-feet of torque.
+The Flex Limited and Titanium have the option of an EcoBoost engine, a turbocharged V6 with 355 hp and 350 pound-feet of torque.
 All-wheel drive and a six-speed automatic with paddle shifters are standard.